VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 2. It does not curl (warp) or form fine strings.

 3. The speed profile for PLA is difference than that of PETG and other material.
 The max flow rate is not as high.

+4. The material cannot be printed continuously in a chamber 35°C or above.
+However, in a chamber at ~35°C it can still be printed in quick pulses, where the nozzle will heat up and and print then immediately turn off when docked.

 ### PETG